sunyuejun2017/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 Finally, in the properties of the solution itself, set both projects as startup projects.

-Troubleshooting
+## Troubleshooting

-If you get the following error: Inner Exception : AADSTS65001: The user or administrator has not consented to use the application with ID *your app ID* named 'TodoListClient'.
-Send an interactive authorization request for this user and resource, then check that you have done bullet point 8 of Register the client app (TodoListClient-Headless)
+If you get the following error: Inner Exception : AADSTS70002: Error validating credentials.
+AADSTS65005: Misconfigured application.
+This could be due to one of the following: The client has not listed any permissions for 'XXXXX' in the requested permissions in the client's application registration.
+Or, The admin has not consented in the tenant.
+Or, Check the application identifier in the request to ensure it matches the configured client application identifier.
+Please contact your admin to fix the configuration or consent on behalf of the tenant.
+Client app ID: <your_webclient_clientid>, then check that you have done bullet point 8 of Register the client app (TodoListWebApp)